FelixKrueger/Bismark/Docs/README.md

 - `--rfg <int1>,<int2>`

   Sets the reference gap open (&lt;int1>) and extend (&lt;int2>) penalties.
 A reference gap of length N gets a penalty of `<int1> + N * <int2>`.
 Default: 5, 3.

-##### Bowtie 2 Reporting options:

-- `--most_valid_alignments <int>`

- This used to be the Bowtie 2 parameter `-M`.
-As of Bowtie 2 version 2.0.0-beta7 the option `-M` is deprecated.
-It will be removed in subsequent versions.
-What used to be called -M mode is still the default mode, but adjusting the `-M` setting is deprecated.
-Use the `-D` and `-R` options to adjust the effort expended to find valid alignments.

-  For reference, this used to be the old (now deprecated) description of `-M`: Bowtie 2 searches for at most <int>+1 distinct, valid alignments for each read.
-The search terminates when it can't find more distinct valid alignments, or when it finds <int>+1 distinct alignments, whichever happens first.
-Only the best alignment is reported.
-Information from the other alignments is used to estimate mapping quality and to set SAM optional fields, such as AS:i and XS:i.
-Increasing -M makes Bowtie 2 slower, but increases the likelihood that it will pick the correct alignment for a read that aligns many places. for reads that have more than <int>+1 distinct, valid alignments, Bowtie 2 does not guarantee that the alignment reported is the best possible in terms of alignment score. -M is always used and its default value is set to 10.